rob-windsor/msgraph-training-authentication/Demos/README.md

-# Microsoft Graph: Authenticate and Connect to Microsoft Graph - 200 Level
+# Microsoft Graph: Authenticate and Connect to Microsoft Graph

 This folder contains demos for the Authenticate and Connect to Microsoft Graph module.